Sicamous (sternwheeler): Career

+Ship Layout

+The S.S.
+Sicamous originally had five decks, including the cargo deck, passenger decks, observation deck, and the captain's wheel house.

 Although passengers would board the ship on the cargo deck, their access was limited to the bow.
 After boarding they would head up either one of the two exterior staircases leading to the saloon deck.
-The saloon deck was home to the exquisite dining hall featuring an impressive mezzanine balcony and clerestory windows.
-Located at the bow was the Gentlemen’s Saloon with bar, while the stern housed the ladies' saloon complete with a beautiful bridal suite.
-Above the saloon deck was the observation deck or gallery deck.
+The saloon deck was home to the dining hall which featured a mezzanine balcony and clerestory windows.
+Located at the bow was the Gentlemen’s Saloon with a bar.
+The stern of the main passenger deck also housed the ladies' saloon, for women and children.
+Above the saloon deck was the observation deck.
 This was where passengers would go to admire the view of Okanagan Lake and the surrounding area.
 Much like the saloon deck, ladies and gentlemen each had their own separate observation area, with women observing at the bow, and men at the stern.
 Just beneath the pilot house was the texas deck, which served as a casual meeting place for the captain and his crew.

 The combined factors of the Kettle Valley Railway, which ran along the east side of Okanagan Lake, the construction of the highway along the west side of the lake, and the influence of the Great Depression in the 1930s contributed to a decline in ridership and profitability for the Sicamous.
 As a result, the CPR decided to renovate Sicamous, removing the texas deck and two-thirds of the observation deck.
 These changes were designed to reduce wind resistance and weight, decreasing coal consumption and allowing for more cargo to be transported.
 Despite her decrease in size, Sicamous remained a first-class steamship with the same fine Australian mahogany and Burmese teak finishings.